mlte-team/mlte/README.md

 ## Getting Started

 The `MLTE` Python package is available on <a href="https://pypi.org/project/mlte-python/" target="_blank">PyPI</a>.
-The `MLTE` framework can be found in the documentation[LINK].
+The `MLTE` framework is described in our <a href="https://mlte.readthedocs.io/en/latest/" target="_blank">documentation</a>.
 Install the latest version of the package with pip or conda:

 ```bash
 $ pip install mlte-python